 The truth is that there’s no single best way to start writing a book.
 Some suggestions for making a start:

-- Use the Now Novel ideas finder (to access the entire tool you will need lifetime Now Novel membership or one of our monthly plans).
+- Use the Now Novel ideas finder.
 It’s a step-by-step process that will guide you through the process of creating a novel blueprint and refining your story idea.

 - Write down a list of the parts of creative writing you enjoy most in order of preference.
 Start with your favourite part of the process (whether it’s writing scene settings or devising plot) so motivation is high from the outset.

 - Just write: If the blank page is daunting, do freewriting.
 Put anything down on the page that pops into your thoughts for ten minutes.
 Do this exercise until a phrase or an image grabs you and you want to continue the story.

 Challenge 2: Worrying your idea isn’t good enough

 You might not be as confident as a seasoned author.
 Even if you have written multiple books, you might still worry your story idea isn’t great.
 To build confidence, it’s important to be open to helpful feedback.
 Ask others what they think of your story concept.
 Here are several ways to test your idea to see whether it will sustain an entire book:

 - Read Randy Ingermanson’s answer to a worried writer who thought he had a boring novel idea (Randy reminds us that there are few truly original story ideas).